 Who Benefits From Aquatic Therapy

-Aquatic Therapy is perfect for anyone who requires limited weight-bearing, joint protection (those suffering with Arthritis, osteoporosis, and/or low back pain), or rehab with emphasis on cardiovascular and general strength conditioning.
+Aquatic Therapy is perfect for anyone who requires limited weight-bearing, joint protection (those suffering from Arthritis, osteoporosis, and/or low back pain), or rehabilitation with an emphasis on cardiovascular and general strength conditioning.
 Those who have had surgery (ACL reconstruction, total knee arthroplasty, total hip arthroplasty, fusions, rotator cuff repair), low back dysfunction, athletic injuries, neurological conditions (including Parkinson’s, ALS, multiple sclerosis, stroke, or polio), or multiple injuries may also benefit from Aquatic Therapy.

 Features of Aquatic Therapy

 Water is an effective physical therapy tool because it provides buoyancy, which offers 4 unique properties:

 Water eases the stress on joint surfaces to reduce pain and inflammation and allows earlier post-injury or post-surgery intervention.